Glitchier/Computer-World-Website/README.md

 # Computer-World-Website
-This a Computer Assembly website made by using HTML, CSS, JavaScript, PHP, MySQL.
+This a Computer Assembly website made by using HTML, CSS, JavaScript, PHP and MySQL.